Macaulay Langstaff: Notts County

-In 2022, Langstaff joined Notts County on a three-year contract, with a £50,000 transfer fee.
+In 2022, Langstaff joined Notts County on a three-year contract for a transfer fee of £50,000.
 In October, he became the first player to win back-to-back National League Player of the month awards.
 By mid-October he had scored 15 goals in 13 games and was being compared to Erling Haaland, as they vied to be the top scorer in the top five leagues.
-As of 18 February 2023, Notts County were top of the National League and Langstaff was the league's top scorer with 30 goals in 33 games.
+On 7 April 2023, he scored his 41st goal in 41 league games, none of them penalties.
+This set a new County club record, and the National League division record, for league goals in a season.
+At the end of the 2022–23 season, Langstaff was voted as the Notts County Fans' and Players' Player of the Season.
+He played in County's 2–2 extra-time draw with Chesterfield on 13 May at Wembley Stadium in the 2023 National League play-off final, with County winning the ensuing penalty shoot-out 4–3 to earn promotion to League Two.
+Langstaff converted his kick during the shootout.